projetmbc-tools/for-dev/jinjaNG/tools/factory/README.md

 How to use this factory?
 ========================

 The factory needs all the following packages.
-You can use ``pip`` to install them.
+You can use ''pip'' to install them.

   1. [misTool](https://pypi.org/project/mistool)